anth226/babylon/README.md

 ## Running a multi-node testnet

 We provide support for running a multi-node testnet using Docker.
+To build it

 ```console
 make localnet-start
 ```

-This will lead to the generation of a testnet with 4 nodes.
 The corresponding node directories can be found under `.testnets`
 ```console
 $ ls .testnets
 gentxs node0 node1 node2 node3